vinothdevelop/SolrSearchUI/README.md

 ## Running Applicatio

-Provide the solr url (http://localhost:8983) in the text box and clic outside Cores drowdown will be populated with all the cores Table will be populated based on the selected core and page size
+Provide the solr url (http://localhost:8983) in the text box and click outside the text box Cores drowdown will be populated with all the cores Table will be populated based on the selected core and page size